stackedboxes/romualdo/doc/testing.md

 An array of strings, which will be send as input to the Storyworld.
 Each element in the array will be sent at a time, for each time the Storyworld `listen`s.

-It is expected that all elements in the array will be used when the execution completes.
+It is an error if the story ends before all inputs are used.

 ### `output`